- Learn strategies for identifying a research topic

 “It would be quite sad if we did not change our interests during research.” ~Sonke Ahrens

 The ideas in this chapter are meant to help you find a topic to learn more about, to help you get started.
 You will likely choose more in-depth sources as you progress.
 But it is also likely that you will continue to use the same steps of searching, reading, and writing/thinking over and over again, even as you move past the preliminary research.
 Iteration is the repetition of a process in order to move toward a particular goal.
 You will iterate through your research process.
-With each iteration you will focus on a different or narrower piece of your wicked problem.
+With each iteration you will focus on a different or narrower piece of your topic.

 - a particular demographic (young or older workers, men or women)